RLOpenCatalyst/rg-doc/source/Features.rst

 **Navigation to the Budget**

 Login as the Administrator user.
-Click on “ ≣ “ option which is available on the top-left side.
-You can see the  following details:
+Click on “☰” option which is available on the top-left side.
+Click on the **Budgets** menu item to navigate to the Budgets page.

-   a. **My Organizations** : Through this, you can navigate to the My Organizations page
-   b. **Budget Management** : Through this, you can navigate to the Budget Details page
-   c. **Users** : Through this, you can navigate to the User Management page
-   d. **Audit Trail** : Through this, you can navigate to the Audit Trail page
-   e. **Catalog** : Through this, you can navigate to the Catalog Management page

 .. image:: images/AdminMenu.png

 **Budget KPIs**